The 50 best Christmas gift ideas 2023

 Sold by Amazon

 Popular for its versatility, which makes it suitable for casual or formal occasions, this makeup kit has colors formulated with high-grade ingredients such as vegan lanolin substitute, shea butter and jojoba oil.
-It comes with an eye crayon, mascara, eyeshadow palette, a professional, full-length two-sided applicator brush, a lip liner, a lipstick and a lip gloss.
+It comes with eye crayon, mascara, eyeshadow palette, lip liner, lipstick, lip gloss and a professional, full-length two-sided applicator brush.

 This blush leaves a golden shimmer and glitter finish for a flattering look that’s perfect for all occasions.